ChanWoo25/coding-interview-preparaion/README.md

 - Extra condition 1:
   - The method to overcome extra condition 1.

+### 70. Climbing Stairs

+**Problem**:

+You are climbing a staircase.
+It takes `n` steps to reach the top.

+Each time you can either climb 1 or 2 steps.
+In how many distinct ways can you climb to the top?

+**Main Idea**:

+When you got `n`, it can be divided by `n-1` / 1 and `n-2` / 2.
+And 2 cases are not redundant!

+So, this is very good problem to get feeling about dynamic programming and recursion.

+**Extend** (*What if there are another constraints?*):

+- Extra condition 1:
+  - The method to overcome extra condition 1.

 ### 108. Convert Sorted Array to Binary Search Tree

 **Problem**: